dpipstudio/botwave/README.md

 </div>

-BotWave lets you broadcast audio over FM radio using Raspberry Pi devices, with server-client management, remote control, automated actions, and more!
+BotWave lets you broadcast audio over FM radio using Raspberry Pi devices.
+It supports server-client management, remote control, automated actions, live streaming, and more !
+That makes it ideal for learning, experimentation, and creative projects.

 ## Features